April 18 2020

 So we’ve got the night-time curfew, all non-essential businesses closed, but no lockdown.
 I ride up to a lake in the hills most days, me and Sami have been going for a lakeside 4.20 and a swim.
 We’ve only had a couple of minor brushes with officialdom.
 Red went to the market and forgot her mask, and got accosted by a security guard who told her off and took a photograph of her — if police catch you without a mask they’ll extort you for 200 baht.
 I was doing it in shops, just to conform, a foreigner observing the local customs.
 There’s been a certain amount of resentment towards the farang, with the Health Minister encouraging people to think that dirty foreigners are to blame for bringing the rona.
 So I do it even though to me it seems like a superstition, like people in the Middle Ages carrying a perfumed handkerchief or a pocket full of posies to ward off the plague miasma.
 Ring a ring of roses…

 Anyway, there were seven of us eating snake and knocking back the Lao Kao, and we didn’t even think about it at all, but next morning Red got a call from a local official telling us not to do it again.
 He was quite nice about it, but firm, saying listen, we’re trying to keep everything calm, so just wait until this is all over and you can have a party.
 The question is how they knew?
-This farm is not adjacent to any other dwellings, and we were at the back of the house, and not making that much noise.
+This farm is not adjacent to any other dwellings, and we were at the back of the house.
 Someone must have informed on us, I guess.
 Sound carries well across the fields.
-Later we found out that Villa got the call, too.
+Later we found out that Vira got the call, too.

 All part of the new normal.
 In places like the UK and Australia, they’ve set up hot-lines for snitching on your neighbours if they go out without a valid reason or have a party or whatever.
 So here it is: McLuhan’s global village — drones and snitches everywhere.